-- Take care of what the City currently has before building something new, particularly keeping it clean. - Discuss what City housing values are and whether jobs and economic growth fit with those values. - It would be good to have a way to report on changes that are made.
+- Take care of what the city currently has before building something new, particularly keeping it clean. - Discuss what Arcata's housing values are and whether jobs and economic growth fit with those values. - It would be good to have a way to report on changes that are made.